Cldwlkn13/trumps/README.md

 * When one of these is clicked the gamestart card is shown.
 Can be verified in game.

 **Bugs**
 - Animated arrows do not always appear justified to the centre of the parent div on the Winner Alert.
-(Not fixed)
+(Not fixed, removed)
 - User clicks restart during gameplay, if gameplay-engine running then alerts do not hide before next game.
 (Fixed with refactor of restart flow)
 - Popup alerts changing content.
 (Fixed with refactor, hiding existing alert immediately before showing next)
 - Offscreen float of Player 2 Card Name appears even when div is visible (not desired).
 (Not fixed but can be recified with a manual scroll)
 - Occasionally on personal mobile device, gamecard images don't render.
 Cannot replicate in dev env though.
 (Not fixed)
+- Shallow desktop screens (below 800px), the alerts overflow the screen.

 ## Deployment